About

 Associate Professor of Clinical Research and Leadership

-Dr. Leigh Frame brings nutrition and immunity together through clinical, translational research.
-Her T-shaped expertise in health, wellness, science, and medicine was developed through her wide-ranging experience in biomedical research (from wet bench to clinical research) and overseeing research and education programs, including the National Institute of Neurological Disorders and Stroke (NINDS) Parkinson's Disease Biomarkers Program (PDBP).
-She has extensive experience in the design of studies of all sizes and phases of research including secure, accurate data collection, and data safety and management.
+Dr. Frame combines nutrition and immunity through translational research, leveraging extensive experience in biomedical research and program leadership.
+Her T-shaped expertise spans laboratory science, clinical studies, and leadership in developing research and education programs, including her role in the National Institute of Neurological Disorders and Stroke (NINDS) Parkinson’s Disease Biomarkers Program (PDBP).
+Her interests include the microbiota-gut-brain-immune interface, the roles of the microbiome and nutrition in well-being, malnutrition in obesity, vitamin D as an immune-modulatory hormone, research ethics, science communication, resilience, and whole health.
+She excels in designing studies of all sizes and phases, ensuring secure, accurate data collection, and data safety and management.

 Patrick G. Corr, EdD, MEd, AFAMEE